-At 3.50pm, pupils from R8 to R11, who are travelling home by school buses, will be escorted to the bus departure point.
-R8 pupils, attending Homework Club, will be escorted to the Dining room.
-R9 to R11 pupils will make their way to Homework Club independently.
+At 3.50pm, pupils from R8 to R10, who are travelling home by school buses, will be escorted to the bus departure point, R11 pupils are allowed to make their own way to the bus.
+Pupils will make their way to After-School Club independently.
 The remaining pupils will be escorted, by their Form Tutor, to the parent collection point situated in the top playground.